🌰 seedling

 What this means for positioning

-- Wave 1 is where 90% of the near-term value is.
-If your side project or investment thesis doesn’t specifically justify being in Wave 2 or 3, default to Wave 1.
+• Wave 1 holds 90% of the near-term value.
+If your side project or investment thesis lacks a specific justification for Wave 2 or 3, default to Wave 1.

 Counter-argument to hold in mind

-Sahaj Garg argues in Cognitive Automation Accelerates the Robotics Timeline that Wave 3 is NOT 10+ years — it’s closer to 5-10 years, because the primary bottleneck in robotics R&D has always been cognitive labor (designing, analyzing, iterating) and that bottleneck is precisely what’s being automated now.
+Sahaj Garg argues in Cognitive Automation Accelerates the Robotics Timeline that Wave 3 is closer to 5-10 years, because the primary bottleneck in robotics R&D has always been cognitive labor (designing, analyzing, iterating) and that bottleneck is precisely what AI automates now.
 The serial physical-test cycle stays the same length, but the parallel cognitive loop compresses by an order of magnitude.
 If correct, this collapses the Three Waves timeline and specifically destroys the “physical labor is a permanent refuge for displaced knowledge workers” assumption.
-Worth tracking as a live counter-argument, not dismissing.
+Worth tracking as a live counter-argument.
 See also Jevons Paradox vs Cognitive Displacement - The Unresolved Tension.